Cool Rare Animals likes to research and write about different species and animal husbandry.

 Use filtered water if possible.
-Tap water is also good but dechlorinate it before giving it to the hamster.
-You can leave the water in an open container overnight to allow the chlorine to evaporate eventually.
-Or, you may add dechlorination tablets/liquid into the water and mix it before offering the water.
+Tap water is also good, but be sure to dechlorinate it before giving it to the hamster.
+You can leave the water in an open container overnight to allow the chlorine to evaporate, or you may add dechlorination tablets/liquid into the water and mix it before putting it in your pet's enclosure.

 How to Stop a Hamster From Chewing Excessively

 The upper front teeth of a Black Bear hamster continuously grow.
 Always make sure that the hamster has proper chew items such as chew sticks.
 If not, the hamster will most likely start chewing the cage bars.
 Chewing the hard steel bars will chip the hamster's teeth.
 This can lead to a host of problems such as dental decay.